History of hypertext: Information system thinking

 Later, several scholars entered the scene who believed that humanity was drowning in information, causing foolish decisions and duplicating efforts among scientists.
 These scholars proposed or developed proto-hypertext systems predating electronic computer technology.
 For example, in the early 20th century, two visionaries attacked the cross-referencing problem through proposals based on labor-intensive, brute force methods.
 Paul Otlet proposed a proto-hypertext concept based on his monographic principle, in which all documents would be decomposed down to unique phrases stored on index cards.
 In the 1930s, H.G.
 Wells proposed the creation of a World Brain.

 Michael Buckland summarized the very advanced pre-World War II development of microfilm based on rapid retrieval devices, specifically the microfilm based workstation proposed by Leonard Townsend in 1938 and the microfilm and photoelectronic based selector, patented by Emanuel Goldberg in 1931.
 Buckland concluded: "The pre-war information retrieval specialists of continental Europe, the 'documentalists,' largely disregarded by post-war information retrieval specialists, had ideas that were considerably more advanced than is now generally realized."
 But, like the manual index card model, these microfilm devices provided rapid retrieval based on pre-coded indices and classification schemes published as part of the microfilm record without including the link model which distinguishes the modern concept of hypertext from content or category based information retrieval.

 The Memex

-All major histories of what we now call hypertext start in 1945, when Vannevar Bush wrote an article in The Atlantic Monthly called As We May Think, about a futuristic device he called a Memex.
+In 1945, Presidential Scientist Advisor Vannevar Bush wrote an article in The Atlantic Monthly called As We May Think, about a futuristic device he called a Memex.
 He described the device as an electromechanical desk linked to an extensive archive of microfilms, able to display books, writings, or any document from a library.
 The Memex would also be able to create 'trails' of linked and branching sets of pages, combining pages from the published microfilm library with personal annotations or additions captured on a microfilm recorder.
 Bush's vision was based on extensions of 1945 technology—microfilm recording and retrieval in this case.
 However, the modern story of hypertext starts with the Memex because As We May Think directly influenced and inspired the two American men generally credited with the invention of hypertext, Ted Nelson and Douglas Engelbart.